-21 Jenkins v.
-Wise, 58 Haw.
-592, 574 P.2d 1337 (1978), is instructive.
-In that case, even though this court found the purchaser to be in default, we disapproved of the circuit court's disposition that essentially effectuated a total forfeiture of the purchaser's interest, in part because the seller's "security interests in the property were never in jeopardy."
+Jenkins v.
+Wise, 58 Haw, 592, 574 P.2d 1337 (1978), is instructive.
+In that case, even though this court found the purchaser to be in default. disapproved of the circuit court's disposition that essentially effectuated a total forfeiture of the purchaser's interest, in part because the seller's "security interests in the property were never in jeopardy."
 Id. at 598, 574 P.2d at 1342.
 In this context, the court found that "where no injustice would thereby result to the injured party, equity will generally favor compensation rather than forfeiture against the offending party."
 Id. at 597, 574 P.2d at 1341.
 Thus, instead of cancelling the purchase contract and depriving the purchaser of the property and the significant amount of money that she already paid, this court ordered the purchaser of the property to pay the seller the entire unpaid balance of the purchase price and accrued interests in exchange for specific performance by the seller under the purchase contract.
 Id. at 604, 574 P.2d at 1345.

-Similar to Jenkins, Tanaka's [19] [20] security interests in the Tavern were never in jeopardy.
+Similar to Jenkins, Tanaka's security interests in the Tavern were never [64] in jeopardy.
 At the time of their ejectment, the Santiagos had made virtually full payment to Tanaka for the Tavern, including an \$800,000 down payment and \$585,161.60 in mortgage payments.
 Hence, we exercise our equitable power in awarding restitution to the Santiagos so as to prevent forfeiture of their interests.
 Accordingly, we conclude that the Santiagos are entitled to restitution of their proven out-of-pocket losses from Tanaka's wrongful foreclosure of the Mortgage and subsequent sale of the Tavern.
 See Fleming v.
 Napili Kai, Ltd., 50 Haw.
 66, 70, 430 P.2d 316, 319 (1967) (declaring that equity jurisprudence "is not bound by the strict rules of the common law, but can mold its decrees to do justice amid all the vicissitudes and intricacies of life" (quoting Bowen v.
-Hockley, 71 F.2d 781, 786 (4th Cir.1934)).
-This amount is equal to the undisputed \$800,000 down payment that the Santiagos paid for the Tavern, \$585,161.60 in mortgage payments from September 2006 to March 2011, consisting of principal, interest, and fees, \$17,518.31 that the Santiagos were required to pay in closing charges associated with the sale, and \$10,110.88 in property taxes that the Santiagos paid after Tanaka had wrongfully sold the Tavern back to herself.
-39 In sum, the Santiagos suffered total out-ofpocket losses of \$1,412,790.79 as a result of Tanaka's wrongful foreclosure of the Mortgage and subsequent sale of the Tavern.
-40
+Hockley, 71 F.2d 781, 786 (4th Cir.
+1934)).
+This amount is equal to the undisputed \$800,000 down payment that the Santiagos for paid the Tavern, \$585,161.60 in mortgage payments from September 2006 to March 2011, consisting of principal, interest, and fees, \$17,518.31 that the Santiagos were required to pay in closing charges associated with the sale. and

+\$10,110.88 in property taxes that the in mitigating the \$1,412,790.79 [65] as a result of wronaful Tanaka's [634] [159] foreclosure of the Mortgage and subsequent sale of the Tavern.40